8 things to consider before launching an international SEO campaign

 It’s always difficult at first, but it’s worth every moment of research and ongoing testing.
 Do your research properly and your business will boom.
 Or expanding without the guidance of search demand and keyword research expertise, could be a costly mistake.

-Analyse International SERPs
+International SERPs

 Not only that, but Google constantly trials different features within different countries, before rolling these out to the rest of the world.
 So it’s important to always ensure SERPs are analysed in each given location, rather than presuming the same strategies will work across the board.

 This can often only be the case when opening up offices or locations overseas, but nevertheless, is important to understand.
+As with all other SERP features, competing locally is key to understanding.

 If you’re locally based overseas, it’s important to review your national and local SEO strategy across those countries and cities too, in order to really understand the market at a greater depth.